 The Geographical Knowledge and Understanding strand embeds key concepts for developing geographical understanding.
-These are high-level ideas or ways of thinking that can be applied across the two strands to identify a question, guide an investigation, organise information, suggest an explanation and assist in decision making.
+These are ways of thinking that can be applied across the two strands to identify a question, guide an investigation, organise information, suggest an explanation and assist in decision making.